When you shoot with a camera, the lens is in front of an electronic eye that takes the picture for you.

 Trying to recreate that look with natural light can be difficult.
 Fortunately, there are products out there that help you do just that.
 V-Flats have been around for decades and have been used by fashion and portrait photographers everywhere.
-They’re quick an easy to set up, but also very versatile and customizable.
+They’re quick and easy to set up but also very versatile and customizable.
 You can use them indoors or out, or position them in front of a window for lovely effects with natural light.

 V-Flats come in three levels of thickness: thin (1/4″), medium (1/2″), and thick (3/4″).
-It’s not just about how much light they block, but how much shadow they throw as well.
+It’s not just about how much light they block but how much shadow they throw as well.
 The thicker the V-Flat, the more shadow it blocks, which gives you more options for positioning your subject for a catchlight effect.

 Another thing I like about using V-Flats is that they’re portable enough to carry around with me in my camera bag.
-I’ll often throw a couple in my back seat so

 Find Catchlights Using An Everyday Object